Vervain family (Verbenaceae)

 Cultivation: This plant prefers full sunlight, rather dry conditions, and a barren soil that is sandy, gravelly, or rocky.
 During a bad drought, some of the lower leaves or entire stems may wither away.
 This plant withstands foot traffic to some extent.

-Range & Habitat: Prostrate Vervain occurs in most areas of Illinois, except many counties in south-central Illinois, where it is rare or absent (see Distribution Map).
+Range & Habitat: The native Prostrate Vervain occurs in most areas of Illinois, except many counties in south-central section of the state, where it is rare or absent (see Distribution Map).
 Elsewhere, this species is occasional to locally common.
 Habitats include upland areas of sand prairies, gravel prairies, barnyards and pastures, cracks in sidewalks and driveways, and dry sunny waste areas where sand, gravel, or rocky material is abundant.
 This species is more common in disturbed areas of cities where there is evidence of a decaying infrastructure.
 It is a member of an ecologically significant group of plants that pioneer in badly degraded areas – the first step in restoring the productivity of the land.

 Photographic Location: The cracks of a little-used paved driveway in Urbana, Illinois.